Religion in Libya: Buddhism

 With 0.3% of its population identifying as Buddhist, Libya has the largest proportion of Buddhists of any North African country.
 Many Buddhists are immigrants from Asia.
 However, there are no Buddhist pagodas or temples in Libya.

 Hinduism

 There are very few Hindus in Libya.
 They mainly traveled from India to work in Libya.
-Around 15-16 thousand Hindus resided till 2011.
+Around 15-16 thousand Hindus resided until 2011.
 But when war broke out, many returned to India.